oscarlai1998/tp/docs/UserGuide.md

 Note that the following symbols and formatting are used in this guide:

+## How to use the guide

+The following symbols are used in this user guide:

 Symbols/Formatting | Description
 -------------------|------------------------------------------
 ℹ️ **Note:**        | Information to take note of.